Healthy Stuffed Green Chiles with Turkey and Chorizo

 Instructions

-4. Form the filling to fit each chiles.
+• Form the filling to fit each Hatch pepper.
 Press the chile up the sides of the filling.
-It will not completely wrap around the filling.
-See prep photo in the post.
+(See prep photo in the post).

 Notes